 📍 1615 Ocean Avenue, Santa Monica, CA 90401

-While rooted in Chumash traditions, Wishtoyo works in partnership with Tongva leaders and other Indigenous communities to protect sacred lands and waters.
+While rooted in Chumash traditions, Wishtoyo works in partnership with other indigenous leaders and other Indigenous communities to protect sacred lands and waters.

 Kuruvungna Springs Cultural Center (West LA)